aminahthedev/fullstack-web-developer-path/log.md

 **Today's Progress** :
 1. ASMUA

-**Thoughts** : Finanlly finished ASMUA today.
+**Thoughts** : Finally finished ASMUA today.
 There are a few fixes that need to be made, but I'll save those for another time.